Familiar (The X-Files): Plot

 When Peter returns to the neighborhood, Rick attacks him.
 Mulder confronts Chief Strong and forces him to admit that he has been unfaithful to his wife, knows witchcraft is involved and that Peter is not their suspect.
 At the park, a crowd gathers to watch Rick brutally beat Peter, who denies killing the children.
 The police arrive and try to disperse the mob; when they fail, Mulder fires his gun into the air.
 Rick is taken off of Peter, but suddenly pulls his service weapon and shoots Peter in the head.
 After Rick is put on bail, he goes home to confront Diane about an affair she had with Chief Strong.
 Diane leaves the house and drives to a freeway.
 There, she runs into the hellhound in Andrew's form and flips her car when swerving to avoid it.

 Rick breaks into Chief Strong’s house, where he encounters Mr. Chuckleteeth.
 Rick chases Mr. Chuckleteeth to the front of the house, where he finds Chief Strong has come home and is now pointing a gun at him.
 Mulder and Scully arrive to find that Chief Strong has shot Rick dead.
 After fleeing his house, Chief Strong finds Diane's overturned car on the road and follows what appears to be Diane into the woods, failing to notice her mauled corpse on the forest floor (having been killed by the demon).
 Mulder and Scully visit the park where Andrew disappeared and head into the woods.
 Chief Strong finds his wife, Anna, standing in a salt circle in the woods holding a grimoire.
 As Strong comes to realize his wife summoned the demon to get revenge on Diane for the affair, the hellhound kills him.
 Mulder and Scully find Anna standing over Chief Strong's body and rush over to stop her.
-Anna casts another spell, attempting to seal away the entity she had summoned, causing her to suddenly burst into flames and die.
+Anna casts another spell, attempting to seal away the entity she had summoned, but the spell instead causes her to suddenly burst into flames and die.
 Afterwards, Scully delivers the grimoire (which mysteriously didn't burn) to the authorities and she and Mulder leave the town.
 As they drive away, a piece of playground equipment starts spinning on its own.